 Teaching and Learning

 We strive through our education to give students their best possible chances in the job market.
-Therefore, we not only teach subject-specific content, but also pay special attention to the theoretical and practical teaching of universally applicable research methods: qualitative and quantitative social research, statistics, spatial and actor-oriented modelling and evaluation.
-In addition, we offer our students the opportunity to learn presentation techniques that belong today in the toolkit of many professions.
+Therefore, we not only teach subject-specific content, but also pay special attention to the theoretical and practical teaching of universally applicable research methods: qualitative and quantitative social research, statistics, and spatial and actor-oriented modelling and evaluation.
+In addition, we offer our students the opportunity to learn presentation techniques that today belong in the toolkit of many professions.

 The close connection between theory and practice is important to us.
 Hence we examine, discuss and visit in many courses the real social, economic and planning problems of our own region.
 Experts from business, government and politics meet regularly as guests in our educational events or hold their own courses as a lecturer.
 This creates contacts that can help our students to a job after graduation.